RozimuratKBTU/nfactorial-task2/README.md

 6. Click the "Library" button to view and load your saved palettes.

 ## Installation
+* Deploy to Vercel: Click [here](https://nfactorial-task2.vercel.app/) to view.

+* Running code locally:
     1. Clone the repository: `git clone https://github.com/RozimuratKBTU/nfactorial-task2.git`
     2. Navigate to the project directory: `cd color-palette`
     3. Right click on index.html
     4. Click on run on live server